AN EVANGELICAL ANGLICAN CHURCH IN POTTERS BAR

 We are the Anglican Church for Little Heath, on the northern edge of Potters Bar.
 We are an evangelical church, which seeks to believe, teach and live out the historic Christian faith with Jesus Christ and the Bible at the heart of our life and worship.

-We are still meeting together online at 10.00am each Sunday morning, and in smaller networks on virtual meetings throughout the week.
+We are meeting together online at 10.00am each Sunday morning.

 Join us at 10am on Sunday for Virtual Church here: www.cclh.org.uk/virtual

 As part of our Mission Action Planning , on Sunday mornings during June & July in both 10.00am Virtual Church and 9.00am Sunday School, we’ll be asking the question -

 “What on earth are we here for?”
 More details here